Biological Sciences

 3

-At least two of these 300-level courses (8 credits) must be taken at Mount Holyoke
+Both of these 300-level courses must be taken at Mount Holyoke.

 Additional Specifications

-• A total of five courses at the 200 and 300 levels are required to be taken with labs.
+• A total of six Biological Sciences courses are required to be taken with labs.

-• BIOL-295 does not count toward the minimum 32 credits in Biological Sciences nor towards the five courses required to be taken with labs.
-Four credits of BIOL-395 taken in one semester can count toward the minimum 32 credits for the major in Biological Sciences; whether BIOL-395 counts as a course with or without the lab will be at the discretion of the 395 advisor.
+• BIOL-295 does not count toward the minimum 32 credits in Biological Sciences nor towards the six courses required to be taken with labs.

 • We encourage students to explore further coursework in math and statistics, chemistry, computer science, physics, philosophy, anthropology, gender studies, and the many other disciplines that intersect with the biological sciences.